Foundational and Prerequisite Course Requirements

 As stated in the ASHA 2014 Standards, IVA, application for ASHA's Certificate of Clinical Competence on or after September 1, 2014 must include four Science/Math courses.
 "The applicant must have demonstrated knowledge of the biological sciences, physical sciences, statistics, and the social/behavioral sciences."

 You must have at least one 3-credit course in each of the following areas.
 Classes from the Communication Sciences & Disorders discipline cannot be used to meet these foundational requirements.
 We recommend that these courses be taken prior to enrollment; however, if they are not taken prior to enrollment they will be integrated into your program of study which may result in extending your program.
 These courses are a requirement to receive the M.S. degree from this department.

-- Biological Sciences (biology, human anatomy & physiology, neuroanatomy & neurophysiology, human genetics, veterinary science)
+- Biological Sciences ( human anatomy & physiology, neuroanatomy & neurophysiology, human genetics, veterinary science)

 - Physical Sciences (recommended: physics, chemistry) (accepted: astronomy, archaeology, forestry, geology, earth or environmental science)

 - Statistics (Standalone statistics course; research methodology not accepted; Generally a course with the word "statistics" in the title from any department meets this requirement)

 - Social/Behavioral Sciences (psychology, sociology, anthropology, public health)

 - Anatomy and Physiology of Speech and Hearing

 - Neurological Foundations of Speech, Language and Hearing (If not previously taken, this course will be integrated into your graduate program of study.)

 The title of an equivalent course should contain the same key word(s) as those in the descriptive titles above.